 We often hear that having plants indoors makes us healthier, happier, and more productive — but how much of that is actually backed by science?
 In my review “Benefits of Using Plants in Indoor Environments: Exploring Common Research Gaps” (published in Architecture, 2021), I took a close look at what the research really shows about plants inside buildings.
 I reviewed 31 studies and found that researchers use a wide mix of parameters and metrics to assess plant effects, but without much alignment or consistency between them.
 Spoiler: the results are far from consistent.

 What’s missing, I argue, is a shift in how we frame the whole topic.
 Instead of treating plants as decorative “tools” to fix indoor problems, we should think of interiors as living ecosystems where people, materials, microbes, and plants all interact.
 To really understand the benefits of indoor greenery, we need better experiments, clearer reporting, and studies that reflect real-world settings.
-Only then can we see how green design might truly change the spaces we inhabit.
+Most of all, we need to shift away from our human-centered mindset and start considering plant health and human health together.
+Only by looking at them as part of the same system can we begin to understand how green design might truly transform the spaces we live and work in.

 Based on: